-Exhibit 2: As To How The Hater Of This Cast
+Exhibit 2: As To How

 Keeping in mind that I fully understand why the welcoming may not have been as warm as it could have/should have been back in the days when this season initially aired.
 A majority of this cast have remained strangers to me to this day, so they apparently didn't all have the same greatness.
 That said, I can already see an improvement in performance in this second episode, which even took some of the original cast at least half of the first season to achieve.

-I also understand how this first transition may have been extra rough because I don't think that audiences of the day were as used to the idea of a revolving cast because they seemed to be more used to spins off with similar names whenever there was a shake up with casting.
+I also understand how this first transition may have been extra rough because I don't think that audiences of the day were as used to the idea of a revolving cast because they seemed to be more used to spins off with similar names whenever there was a shakeup with casting.
 I just wish they would have given this initial cast, just a little bit more time because I've seen a spoiler while double checking cast mates names that there is actually a midseason overhaul where we lose a couple of my favorite new Not Ready For Prime Time Players.

 Other than my observation about the overall show, I had a somewhat shocking realization about the host of this episode.
-Where I strongly know the name Malcolm McDowell, I don't instantly see his face.
+Where I firmly know the name Malcolm McDowell, I don't instantly see his face.
 I think I get too distracted thinking of Andie MacDowell that I end up losing my place.

 Okay, so this is going to take some more explaining.
 First off, though all of my friends in high school loved A Clock Work Orange, I hated it because I thought the violence against women was too realistic and glamorized, though I didn't have the words to express it that ways, I remember that being the case.
 Because of this lack of interest in the cult classic, his name isn't as apparent to me as it might be to some of my peers.

-Now, if you want to hear something twice as shocking, it wasn't until today when I looked up the name Malcolm McDowell that I discovered that these two people were the same and they being he are the reason, I am familiar with his name, when I used to just refer to him as the guy from Tank Girl.
+Now, if you want to hear something twice as shocking, it wasn't until today when I looked up the name Malcolm McDowell that I discovered that these two people were the same and they, being he, are the reason, I am familiar with his name, when I used to just refer to him as the guy from Tank Girl.

 Alright, so that's what this episode triggered, now it's time to share what I saw.
 So, with that, I give you...